How to Watch the 2023 NBA Playoffs: Where to Stream Every Game Online

 When are the NBA Playoffs?

-The first round series of the 2023 NBA playoffs is up and running.
+The first round series of the 2023 NBA playoffs is in full swing with eight games scheduled over the weekend.
 The 2023 NBA finals begin on Thursday, June 1 and can run until June 18.

-The NBA has released the first-round NBA Playoff schedule over the next few days.
+The NBA has released the daily playoff schedule over the next week.
 There are multiple games scheduled and airing on different TV channels each night this week.
-Here's where to livestream today's games, and the rest of the NBA postseason, with or without cable.
+Here's the playoff bracket, dates, times, and where to watch today's games, along with the rest of the NBA postseason, with or without cable.

 Friday, April 21